DamianRavinduPeiris/typescript-bootstrapper/README.md

    cd typescript-bootstrapper
    ```

-2. **Run the script**:
+2. **Run the script using Windows Powershell.**:
-   Execute the PowerShell script to automatically set up the TypeScript project.
+   Open up a new Powershell window and execute the below command in the above project location.

    ```bash
    ./setup-typescript.ps1